-a) define the scope of the Halal Management System.
-The scope shall specify the processes and location of processes/ activities which are covered by the system from the beginning to the end of the processes related to warehousing and related activities inclusive of packaging, bulk breaking, cartoning, palletising and containerisation;
+- define the scope of the Management system.
+The scope shall specify the processes and location of processes/activities which are covered by the system from the beginning to the end of the processes related to retailing activities; - b) ensure that its policy is relevant to and in compliance with halal requirements; - ensure that the policy with regards to the halal objective is understood, implemented and maintained at all levels of the organisation; - d) review the results of the risk management activities at defined intervals to ensure continuing suitability and the effectiveness of the risk management process;

-- b) ensure that its policy is relevant to and in compliance with halal requirements; - ensure that the policy with regards to the halal objective is understood, implemented and maintained at all levels of the organisation; - review the results of the risk management activities at defined intervals to ensure continuing suitability and the effectiveness of the risk management process; - e) ensure that appropriate communication processes are established within and outside the organisation to ensure the effectiveness of the Halal Management System; and - f) provide suitable praying area for muslim workers.
+- e) ensure that appropriate communication processes are established within and outside the organisation to ensure the effectiveness of the Halal Management System; and - f) provide suitable praying area for muslim workers.